Violet Lucy Emily Seely1

 F, #26824, b.
 August 1568, d.
 29 June 1570

-Elizabeth Paget, Lady Paget of Beaudesert was born in August 1568.1 She was the daughter of Sir Henry Paget, 2nd Lord Paget (of Beaudesert) and Katherine Knyvett.1 She died on 29 June 1570 at age 1.1
+Elizabeth Paget, Lady Paget of Beaudesert was born in August 1568.1 She was the daughter of Henry Paget, 2nd Lord Paget (of Beaudesert) and Katherine Knyvett.1 She died on 29 June 1570 at age 1.1

-Elizabeth Paget, Lady Paget of Beaudesert succeeded to the title of Lady Paget of Beaudesert [E., 1549] on 28 December 1568, suo jure, although it is questionable whether this title was inheritable by heirs general, or by heirs male only.1
+She succeeded as the Lady Paget of Beaudesert [E., 1549] on 28 December 1568, suo jure, although it is questionable whether this title was inheritable by heirs general, or by heirs male only.1

 Citations

-- [S6] G.E.
+1. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume X, page 281.
 Hereinafter cited as The Complete Peerage.

 Hon.
 Hester Alice Stapleton-Cotton1